coinlab/bitcoin-docs/a-bitcoin-primer.md

 ### Anti-Inflationary

-Noted economist Paul Krugman wrote an [article in the New York Times][Krugman] criticizing Bitcoin’s anti-inflationary provision (due to the 21M Bitcoin creation limit).
+Noted economist Paul Krugman wrote an [article in the New York Times][Krugman] criticizing Bitcoin's anti-inflationary provision (due to the 21M Bitcoin creation limit).
 His argument is that Bitcoins will cause people to hoard the currency rather than spend it.
 But we feel his argument ignores the near infinite divisibility of the currency.
 If Bitcoin values go up, people will